GerritCodeReview/homepage/pages/gerrit/dev-design.md

 standby system and use a manual fail-over process to switch from the failed system to the warm-spare.

-As Git is a distributed version control system, and open source projects tend to have contributors from all over the world, most contributors will be able to tolerate a Gerrit down time of several hours while the administrator is notified, signs on, and brings the warm-spare up.
+As Git is a distributed version control system, and open-source projects tend to have contributors from all over the world, most contributors will be able to tolerate a Gerrit down time of several hours while the administrator is notified, signs on, and brings the warm-spare up.